1986 Atlantic hurricane season: Tropical Storm Andrew

 In early June, a large area of disturbed weather persisted over the Greater Antilles, bringing heavy rains to the islands.
 The area moved northward, developing a circulation over the Bahamas.
-Strong upper-level winds caused when satellite imagery showed a circulation developing over the Bahamas.
 Strong upper-level winds caused the structure to resemble a subtropical cyclone, and as a result, the system was classified as a subtropical depression on June 5.
-The depression moved to the northwest and transitioned into a tropical storm on June 6; it was named Andrew about 258 mi southeast of Charleston, South Carolina.
-The tropical storm approached the South Carolina coast within 115 mi before recurving to the northeast on June 7.
-The storm passed within 70 mi of Cape Hatteras while recurving, while near its peak intensity of 50 mi/h.
-The storm accelerated to the northeast, briefly crossing into the forecasting territory of Environment Canada, the first of three storms of the season to do so, before ultimately being absorbed by a low pressure system over Canada on June 8.
+The depression moved to the northwest and transitioned into a tropical storm on June 6; it was named Andrew about 260 mi southeast of Charleston, South Carolina.
+The storm approached the South Carolina coast within 115 mi before recurving to the northeast on June 7.
+The storm passed within 70 mi of Cape Hatteras while near its peak intensity with winds of 50 mph (85 km/h) and a minimum pressure of 999 mbar.
+Andrew accelerated northeastward and briefly crossed into the forecasting territory of Environment Canada. before being absorbed by a low pressure system over Canada on June 8.

 While active, Andrew posed a threat to the Carolinas.
-Gale warnings were posted from an area ranging from Cape Lookout to south of Virginia Beach, Virginia on June 7.
+Gale warnings were posted from Cape Lookout, North Carolina, to south of Virginia Beach, Virginia, on June 7.
 Waves reached heights of 12 ft off the coast of the Carolinas, which killed a person on Ocracoke Island.
 Three companions were also swept out, all of whom made it back to shore.
 At Wrightsville Beach and Carolina Beach, at least 40 swimmers were caught in the currents, four of whom were hospitalized.
 The precursor to the storm produced heavy rainfall across Jamaica that caused a deadly flood event.